Upholding the highest business standards, and applying them rigorously.

 All employees are required to undergo anti-bribery and corruption compliance training at the start of their employment and, at a minimum, annually thereafter.
 Completion of all required training by the given deadline is included in the 2018 performance goals of all employees.
 A director, officer or employee may not personally benefit from their relationship or employment with the Company except through compensation received directly from the Company.
 Directors, officers and employees are strictly forbidden from offering, promising, or giving money, gifts, loans, rewards, favors or anything of value to any governmental official, employee, agent or other intermediary (either inside or outside the United States) that is prohibited by law.
 Those paying a bribe may subject the Company and themselves to civil and criminal penalties.
 When dealing with government customers or officials, no improper payments will be tolerated.
 The Company prohibits improper payments in all of its activities, whether these activities are with governments or in the private sector.

 If an employee observes a violation of our code or policies, they have been trained to contact their supervisor or human resources representative.
-Employees may also report concerns confidentially with the option to remain anonymous, via email or through our hotline.
+Employees may also report concerns confidentially with the option to remain anonymous, through our hotline which ensures that all ethics and compliance-related communications are managed in accordance with applicable legal protections.
+Employees are also able to report concerns via email.
 We explicitly prohibit any form of retaliation against employees who make good-faith complaints, report a violation of our code or report other illegal activities.